AbdulMoqeet87/Automaed-Attendance-With-Face-Recognition/attendance-system/README.md

 ---

-## 🚀 Usage
+## Usage Guide

 ### 1. Register Students
-1. Go to **"Manage Students"** tab
+1. Navigate to the **"Manage Students"** tab
-2. Enter student ID and name
+2. Enter the student ID, name, and select their degree starting year
-3. **Select courses** the student is enrolled in (check all applicable courses)
-4. Upload 2-3 clear face photos (different angles recommended)
+3. Upload 2-3 clear face photos from different angles for better recognition accuracy
+4. Click **"Add Student"** to register the student globally
+5. The student is now registered and can be enrolled in courses

+### 2. Enroll Students in Courses
+1. Go to the **"Courses"** tab
+2. Create a new course or select an existing course
-5. Click **"Add Student"**
+3. Click **"Add Student"** on the course card
-6. Wait for confirmation
+4. Filter students by degree year if needed
+5. Select multiple students using checkboxes
+6. Click **"Enroll Selected"** to add them to the course

-### 2. Take Attendance
+### 3. Take Attendance
-1. Go to **"Take Attendance"** tab
+1. Navigate to the **"Take Attendance"** tab
-2. **Select course** from the dropdown (15 predefined CS courses available)
+2. Select the course from the dropdown menu
-3. Upload classroom image
+3. Upload a classroom image
 4. Click **"Process Attendance"**
-5. View results:
+5. Review the results:
-   - **Green boxes** with roll numbers = Recognized students enrolled in the course
+   - **Green boxes** with roll numbers indicate recognized students
-   - **Orange boxes** with "NO MATCH" = Unrecognized faces or students not enrolled
+   - **Orange boxes** with "NO MATCH" indicate unrecognized faces
+6. Click on any unrecognized face to manually mark attendance by entering the student ID
-6. Click **"Submit Attendance"** to save to database
+7. Click **"Submit Attendance"** to save the record to the database

-**Note**: Only students enrolled in the selected course will be marked present/absent.
+**Note**: Only students enrolled in the selected course will be marked present or absent.
 Students not enrolled in the course are ignored even if detected in the image.

-### 3. View History
+### 4. View Attendance History
-1. Go to **"View History"** tab
+1. Go to the **"View History"** tab
-2. Filter by class name or date (optional)
+2. Apply filters by course name or date if desired
-3. Click on any record to expand details
+3. Click on any record to expand and view details
-4. View present/absent student lists with names
+4. Review present, absent, and manually marked student lists

-### 4. Export Data
+### 5. Export Data
-- **CSV Export**: Click "Download CSV" button in results
+- **CSV Export**: Click the "Download CSV" button in attendance results
-- **Image Export**: Click "Download Annotated Image" button
+- **Image Export**: Click the "Download Annotated Image" button to save the processed image

 ---

-## 📝 Important Notes
+## Important Notes

-### Course Enrollment System
+### Student and Course Management
-- **15 Predefined Courses**: CS101 to CS405 (Introduction to Programming, OOP, Data Structures, etc.)
+- Students are registered globally with their degree starting year (e.g., 2022, 2023)
+- After registration, students can be enrolled in multiple courses
-- Students must be enrolled in a course to be marked present/absent in that course
+- Only students enrolled in a specific course will be marked present/absent for that course
-- Multiple course enrollment supported - students can be enrolled in multiple courses
-- Course-based filtering ensures accurate attendance for each class
+- Course-based filtering ensures accurate attendance tracking for each class
+- Degree year filtering helps efficiently manage large student populations

 ### Face Recognition Accuracy
 - **Threshold**: Currently set to 80% similarity (adjustable in `backend/ml_module/face_recognizer.py`)